DFO-Ocean-Navigator/Navigator2Go/README.md

 5. `./Navigator2Go`.
 6. To package it for uploading to Github, `tar zcvf Navigator2Go.tar.gz Navigator2Go`.
 Do not change the tar.gz file name otherwise the installation script WILL fail.
 7. Go to Github and create a new release.

+## Updating Code Documentation
+1. To update the Github pages, run `doxywizard` from your terminal.
+2. Open the doxyfile in the `app/` folder and increment the version number if needed to match VERSION.txt.
+3. Click the Run tab and then click on the Run Doxygen button.
+4. Commit and push your changes.
+The site will update automatically.

 ## Incrementing Version Number
 The program's version number is stored in `VERSION.txt`.
 This is included in `Config_Tool.pro` to make the number accessible to `qmake` and to C++.